clarenznet/clarenznet/README.md

 I endeavour to build full stack solutions from working hardware solutions to hosted apis and web apps for a full stack hardware and software solution.

-things that always get my attention include QED, biosensors and internet of things applications, even at a nanoscale level.
+things that always get my attention include QED, biosensors, flexibles and internet of things applications, even at a nanoscale level.
 <!--
 **clarenznet/clarenznet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.